Image source: KingOfTheMedia, via Wikimedia Commons

 6. Being able to articulate oneself

-With nowhere to hide in the boardroom the ability to stand your ground verbally in front of Lord Alan Sugar has been a key feature of the candidate’s success or failure.
+With nowhere to hide in the boardroom the ability to stand your ground verbally has been a key feature of the candidate’s success or failure.
 No one has been able to do this more convincingly than Katie Hopkins.
-Love her or loathe her, the former military trainee certainly knew how to get her point across in series three.
+Love her or loathe her the former military trainee certainly knew how to get her point across in series three.
 Hopkins rejected an offer of a place in the final of the show and withdrew from the competition at the end of the penultimate task because of childcare issues.

 7. Hard graft

-Proving herself to be a mathematical whizz as well as a qualified doctor helped Leah Totton became Lord Alan Sugar’s apprentice in 2013.
+Proving herself to be a mathematical whizz as well as a qualified doctor helped Leah Totton became Sir Alan Sugar’s apprentice in 2013.
 She has since continued to work as a locum and set up the Dr Leah Clinic for cosmetic surgery.
-Speaking after her win Lord Sugar said, “Leah is a very focused, highly professional, intelligent individual.
+Speaking after her win Sir Sugar said, “Leah is a very focused, highly professional, intelligent individual.
 She is also a fully-qualified doctor.”